MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 Your tenant admin can now add the specific mailboxes in the tenant that will be allowed to be access by your application.
 This is done with the [`Add-MailboxPermission` cmdlet](/powershell/module/exchange/add-mailboxpermission).

-Here is an example of giving your application access to one mailbox:
+Here's an example of giving your application access to one mailbox:

 ```text
 Add-MailboxPermission -Identity "john.smith@contoso.com" -User